 🍴 Recipe Tips

-💭 FAQs
+💭 Recipe FAQs

 Yes, this is a safe way to cook up a delicious meal that gives you a starchy side and a delicious protein.
 The chicken and the potatoes should cook up at about the same speed but it will depend on the size of the legs and how thick your potatoes were cut.

 This meal is a great option for those looking to include healthier habits into their diets.
 Chicken is packed with protein and nutrients and potatoes can be filling and full of potassium as well.
-Adding the green veggies is a great way to get iron and to help your blood pressure as well.
+Adding the green veggies is a great way to get iron and may help your blood pressure as well.

 Assuming that you have any leftovers, you can keep them in an airtight container in the fridge for up to 3-5 days.
 I recommend that you reheat leftovers in the oven or air fryer to crisp up everything before eating.